dy/sprae/r&d.md

 ## [x] let/const in expressions: allow or prohibit -> let's prohibit, force user to wrap into a function himself

   - allowing forces wrapping internally, which creates return statement confustion

+## [x] Take over parent signals, rather than inherit?

+  - Parent state can dynamically obtain new signal, and nested states won't have access to that